peernova/kestra-client-sdk/java-sdk/docs/ExecutionsApi.md

 ## triggerExecutionByPostWebhook

-> Execution triggerExecutionByPostWebhook(namespace, id, key, tenant)
+> ExecutionControllerWebhookResponse triggerExecutionByPostWebhook(namespace, id, key, tenant)

 Trigger a new execution by POST webhook trigger